iterative/dvc.org/content/docs/command-reference/plots/index.md

 ### Top-level plot definitions

 Plots can be defined in `dvc.yaml` under the `plots` key.
-Unlike [stage plots](#stage-plots), these are especially useful when users want to compare data from different data sources residing on the same version of the project.
+Unlike [stage plots], these are especially useful when users want to compare data from different data sources residing on the same version of the project.
 For example, comparing training versus test results on current branch.
+They also allow to visualize data from files that are not [stage plots].
+They are an abstraction separating visualization from particular stage output.

+[stage plots]: #stage-plots

 ### Stage plots